DataDog/integrations-core/scylla/README.md

 ## Overview

-This check monitors [Scylla][1] through the Datadog Agent.
+This Datadog-[Scylla][1] integration collects a majority of the exposed metrics by default, with the ability to customize additional groups based on specific user needs.

 Scylla is an open-source NoSQL data store that can act as "a drop-in Apache Cassandra alternative."
 It has rearchitected the Cassandra model tuned for modern hardware, reducing the size of required clusters while improving theoretical throughput and performance.

-This integration collects a majority of the exposed metrics by default, with the ability to customize additional groups based on specific user needs.

 ## Setup